 If a workplace accident caused your injuries, you may be entitled to workers’ compensation benefits to cover your medical bills and a portion of your expenses.
 Our qualified workers’ compensation lawyer can help you file your claim and fight for your medical treatment and income benefits.
 We will tell you if you should file by yourself and will offer advice on how to proceed.

-Our workers’ compensation law firm is in Macon, Georgia.
-Contact us online or call 1-888-WE-FIGHT to schedule a free consultation with a work injury lawyer today.
+Our workers’ compensation law firm is based in Macon and Atlanta.
+Contact us online or call 478-238-1150 to schedule a free consultation with a work injury lawyer today.